MinaProtocol/mina/src/app/rosetta/README.md

 ## How to build your own docker image

-Checkout the "release/1.3.0" branch of the mina repository, ensure your Docker configuration has a large amount of RAM (at least 12GB, recommended 16GB) and then run the following:
+Checkout the "master" branch of the mina repository, ensure your Docker configuration has a large amount of RAM (at least 12GB, recommended 16GB) and then run the following:

 ```
 cat dockerfiles/stages/1-build-deps \